Alokkumar-8467/React_Interview_Questions/Readme.md

 # Q.36 What are the types of conditional rendering in jSX?
 <img width="1283" height="704" alt="image" src="https://github.com/user-attachments/assets/8b7998fd-e483-464d-ae65-00bc3b674218" />

-# Q.37 how do you iterate over a list in JSX?
+# Q.37 How do you iterate over a list in JSX?
 What is map() method?
 <img width="1191" height="581" alt="image" src="https://github.com/user-attachments/assets/d99fa9a9-7eca-4d6b-aa07-2d8e146063a0" />

+# Q.38 Can a browser read a JSX File?